Here is a look at the life of Jair Bolsonaro, president of Brazil.

 October 7, 2018 - Voters cast ballots in the first round of elections.
 Although Bolsonaro wins more votes than Haddad, he doesn’t surpass the 50% threshold.
 A runoff is set for later in the month.

 October 28, 2018 - Bolsonaro wins the runoff.
 The final tally shows Bolsonaro with 55.13% and Haddad with 44.87%.

 January 1, 2019 - Bolsonaro is sworn into office.
 On the same day, he issues a series of executive orders.
-One order could potentially strip away many LGBT civil rights protections by eliminating LGBT issues from the list of matters handled by the Ministry of Women, Family and Human Rights.
+One order could potentially strip away many LGBTQ civil rights protections by eliminating LGBTQ issues from the list of matters handled by the Ministry of Women, Family and Human Rights.
 Another order gives the Agriculture Ministry the authority to designate indigenous lands, paving the way for agricultural development in areas that were previously off limits.

 January 15, 2019 - Signs an executive order temporarily eliminating a regulation that limits firearms purchases only to individuals who provide a justification for owning a gun.
 The regulation gave police discretion to approve or deny gun sales.